cfranken/TAmatching.jl/README.md

 # TAmatching.jl
 TA matching for Caltech GPS (beta)

 This package enables a beta version for TA matching based on available algorithms in other areas (matchmaking, e.g. the National Resident Matching Program).
+Largely follows the Roth Peranson Match Algorithm now, with inspiration from https://github.com/J-DM/Roth-Peranson

 The most important steps are as follows: